 Before co-founding Hueston Hennigan, Mr. Hennigan was a partner at Irell & Manella.
 Prior to entering private practice, he served as an assistant U.S. Attorney in the Central District of California, where he was an assistant division chief for the office’s Criminal Division.
 In this position, he conducted numerous grand jury investigations, served as lead trial counsel in more than 30 trials, and successfully represented the U.S. in multiple appeals before the U.S. Court of Appeals for the Ninth Circuit.
 Mr. Hennigan received commendations for his work in the U.S. Attorney’s Office from the U.S. Department of Justice and numerous other government agencies.

-- Represented the University of California Board of Trustees in a high-profile internal investigation of the Office of the President related to alleged improper activity in response to a state audit.
+Represented the University of California Board of Trustees in a high-profile internal investigation of the Office of the President related to alleged improper activity in response to a state audit.
 The result of this work led to corrective actions within the Office of the President.
-His work on this matter garnered a California Lawyer Attorney of the Year (CLAY) award.
+His work on this matter garnered a California Lawyer Attorney of the Year (CLAY) award in 2018.

-- Band 1, White Collar Crime & Government Investigations, Chambers USA (2008-present)
+- White Collar Crime & Government Investigations, Chambers USA (2008-present)

 - California Lawyer Attorney of the Year (CLAY) award, Daily Journal (2018)